-- (G) Maintain records in electronic or hard copy form for two years, for review by ARB upon request, on: - 1. manufacturers that have been certified, with designated identification codes (if any); - 2. results of inspections and tests conducted for each manufacturer; - 3. list of certified laboratories and large chambers primary or secondary test methods utilized by the third party certifier, including the test conditions, conditioning time, test results, and the types of composite wood products used to establish equivalence of a secondary method; - 4. correlations between small scale test results and large chamber primary or secondary method results by manufacturer; and - 5. the ARB Executive Order approving the third party certifier. - manufacturers of PB and MDF that were allowed to reduce their testing frequency, as specified in section 93120.12, Appendix 2, subsection (g)(4)(B); and - 6. the ARB Executive Order approving the third party certifier. - (H) On or before March 1 of each year, provide an annual report to ARB for the previous calendar year that includes: - manufacturers certified during the previous calendar year, including resins used by manufacturers, and the average and range in formaldehyde emissions by resin and product type; - 2. list of non-complying events by manufacturer as specified in section 93120.12, Appendix 2; and
+- (G) Maintain records in electronic or hard copy form for two years, for review by ARB upon request, on: - manufacturers that have been certified, with designated identification codes (if any); - 2. results of inspections and tests conducted for each manufacturer; - 3. list of certified laboratories and primary or secondary test methods utilized by the third party certifier, including the test conditions, conditioning time, background concentrations of formaldehyde in the conditioning area and the make-up air for the primary or secondary method, test results, and the types of composite wood products used to establish equivalence of a secondary method; - 4. correlations and linear regression equations between small scale test results and primary or secondary method results by manufacturer; - 5. manufacturers of PB and MDF that were allowed to reduce their testing frequency, as specified in section 93120.12, Appendix 2, subsection (g)(4)(B)(C); and - 6. the ARB Executive Order approving the third party certifier. - (H) On or before March 1 of each year, provide an annual report to ARB for the previous calendar year that includes: - 1. manufacturers certified during the previous calendar year, including resins used by manufacturers, and the average and range in formaldehyde emissions by resin and product type, results of quarterly mill tests, dates of quarterly mill tests and audits, and corrective actions that resulted from mill tests and audits;